FAIRmat-NFDI/extract-eval/README.md

 Walk the schema, compare each field with the right tool for its type, and aggregate:

-- **Per-field comparators** -- `exact` for IDs and enums, `numeric` with tolerance for floats, `oneof` for known synonyms, `semantic` for free text via an LLM judge, `skip` for fields with no correct answer.
+- **Per-field comparators** -- `exact` for IDs and enums, `numeric` with tolerance for floats, `oneof` for known synonyms, `semantic` for free text via an LLM judge.
 Custom comparators can be registered.
+- **Skip** -- `x-eval-skip: true` opts a field out of value comparison entirely.
+Presence/absence is still scored based on what's in gold.
 - **Transforms** -- chain preprocessing steps (`lowercase`, `strip`, `round_digits`, ...) before comparison.
 - **Structural alignment** -- match objects by key name, arrays by position (key-field and Hungarian matching planned).
 - **Precision / recall / F1** -- precision penalizes hallucinated fields, recall penalizes omissions.
 Per-record and